hclbaur/sdt-core/docs/TUTORIAL.md

 When you say transformation, you say input and output.
 So, without further ado, here is the obligatory Hello World example:

 	transform {
-		println { value "'Hello World!'" }
+		println "'Hello World!'"
 	}

 This will produce the following output:

 	Hello World!

 As Roy H. Williams put it: the risk of insult is the price of clarity.
-In case it was not clear, whatever follows `value` is an XPath expression and whatever is selected is converted to a string - as if by calling the *string()* function.
+In case it was not clear, what follows `println` is an XPath expression and whatever is selected is converted to a string - as if by calling the *string()* function.

 In this example, the "expression" is a very basic one, which selects a string literal.
-But we can bring in some data from the outside world, and use the XPath *concat()* function to transform it:
+But we can bring in some data from the outside world, using a parameter holding whatever subject we want to greet:

 	transform {
+		param "subject" {
+			select "'World'"
+		}
+		print "'Hello '"
+		print "$subject"
+		println "'!'"
+	}

+First, note that `print` will omit the line separator, and second that this can be written way more concise if we use the XPath *concat()* function to construct our greeting:

+	transform {
 		param "subject" { select "'World'" }
-		println { value "concat('Hello ', $subject, '!')" }
+		println "concat('Hello ', $subject, '!')"
 	}

-The `param` statement declares a (global) variable *subject* that can be provisioned by the transformation *context*, overriding the selected default ('World').
+The `param` statement declares a (global) variable *subject* that can be provisioned by the transformation *context*, overriding the selected default ('World'), so we can greet whomever we like.
 The required default selection allows us to test or debug the transformation recipe in isolation, e.g. without supplying a context.

-However, even parameterised versions of Hello World get old quickly, so let's transform some actual SDA content, like my (hypothetical) address book:
+However, even parameterized versions of "Hello World" get old rather quickly, so let's transform some actual SDA content, like my (hypothetical) address book:

 	addressbook {
 		contact "1" {